 I’ve been focused on developing new products and technologies that advance the mobile network since the late 90s.
 It really came as no surprise to me that we were quickly headed toward spectrum scarcity.
-That’s why I joined Federated Wireless – to head it off.
+That’s why I joined Federated Wireless—to head it off.
 Many others may not have the whole story, though, so I thought I’d share it.

-Wireless spectrum availability is limited, but equally challenging to mobile operators is how to access the spectrum that exists.
+Wireless spectrum availability is limited, but equally challenging for mobile operators is how to access the spectrum that exists.
 Currently, manual spectrum auctions, a process by which operators bid against each other, are the only way bands of spectrum can be purchased.
-The acquisition costs are high, pushing into the billions of dollars, and the process is lengthy, creating a model that excludes organizations who may not be of a certain size or financial status.
+The acquisition costs are high, pushing into the billions of dollars, and the process is lengthy, creating a model that excludes organizations that may not be of a certain size or financial status.
 This current model is also not designed to maximize the use of limited spectrum, forcing operators to purchase full spectrum bands when they don’t immediately need the full capacity.
-This means that precious spectrum bands sit idle and unavailable to other organizations that may truly need it.
-The finite nature of spectrum and the current economic and capacity challenges must be overcome if businesses and the consumers they serve are to realize the full benefit of spectrum well into the future.
+This means that precious spectrum bands sit idle and are unavailable to other organizations that may truly need them.
+The finite nature of the spectrum and the current economic and capacity challenges must be overcome if businesses and the consumers they serve are to realize the full benefit of the spectrum well into the future.

 That’s why Federated Wireless is leading a monumental transformation.
 We are extending spectrum access to the mass market by advancing the shared spectrum concept introduced by the Federal Communications Commission (FCC).
 We have spent the last 5 years leading the creation of the shared spectrum market from the ground up, developing and nurturing the necessary standards, and working to ensure that customer deployments can be successful in all network environments.

 Now, operators no longer have to purchase entire bands of spectrum.
 Instead, they can access a portion of the newly available 3.5 GHz, or Citizens Broadband Radio Service (CBRS), spectrum when and where they need it and for the appropriate capacity.
-The technology that enables this new shared economy model and transforms the process for wireless spectrum acquisition is our spectrum controller solution.
-Our shared spectrum management solution is cloud-based and completely hardware agnostic, and it recently received conditional certification from the FCC.
+The technology that enables this new shared economy model and transforms the process of wireless spectrum acquisition is our spectrum controller solution.
+Our shared spectrum management solution is cloud-based and completely hardware-agnostic, and it recently received conditional certification from the FCC.
 This hardware independence gives us the unique perspective and experience to help operators create and deploy spectrum-based services that are good for both businesses and customers.
 Our robust set of APIs and patented machine learning and spectrum management algorithms simplify CBRS deployments, helping businesses to improve both time-to-market and time-to-revenue while decreasing development costs.
-In addition, our shared economy model offers standardized subscription costs and pricing to make accessing spectrum more cost-effective for customers of all sizes.
+In addition, our shared economy model offers standardized subscription costs and pricing to make accessing the spectrum more cost-effective for customers of all sizes.

-If you’re wondering what’s next for shared spectrum, find out how we moved the needle at Mobile World Congress.
+If you’re wondering what’s next for shared spectrum, find out how we moved the needle at the Mobile World Congress.